 All students should officially “declare” a major and minor after 64 credit hours, and must declare a major and minor after 94 credit hours.
 After the major/minor form has been filed at Belmont Central, the student will be notified of the courses which must be taken in order to graduate.
 Any course that does not follow the bulletin (for the degree program) in course title must have a substitution form (Program of Study Change Form) submitted.
 These can be obtained from the advisor or the Dean of the College.

 Students must file a graduation application online through their "My Belmont" account by the posted deadlines for each graduation date.
 These dates are listed in the Academic Calendar in the front of this catalog.
 At the beginning of the semester of that graduation, the student will be billed for the non-refundable graduation fee.
 If a student fails to complete the graduation process in a given semester (as requested on the student's Graduation Application), the student must reapply for graduation and an additional $50 fee is charged for each subsequent application.

 - A minimum of 128 semester hours of university work numbered 1000 and above, with a minimum of 32 credit hours taken in residence at Belmont University.
 Some majors may require more than the minimum of 128 credit hours in order to earn the degree.

-- The last 32 semester hours of course work on which a degree is granted must be done in residence at Belmont (with the exception of Medical Technology, Imaging Technology, and the dual degree in Engineering), unless a Senior Residency Waiver is granted by the University Registrar for specific credit hours.
+- The last 32 semester hours of course work on which a degree is granted must be done in residence at Belmont (with the exception of Medical Technology, Imaging Technology, and approved active articulation agreements), unless a Senior Residency Waiver is granted by the University Registrar for specific credit hours.
 (See Senior Residency Waiver Policy at the bottom of this page)